 “Renting out my roommates’ bedrooms.”

-“Sitting at home drinking beer and playing computer games.”
+“Sitting at home drinking beer and playing the best free solitaire I can find, or other computer games.”

 “Staying as far the %*@! away as possible.
 I don’t care about smelling Alt J’s sweat or Sandra Bullock’s hair.”